 2. Be the Care-Giver

 Or, here’s another idea.
 If you think of Miss Key as a real person who’s directionally challenged, or a child who needs your compassion and help to make sure she gets home each time she’s in your care, you’ll have more fun establishing this habit.
 Think of it as a “keys-are-people-too” concept.
 Say to your car key, “Okay Miss Key, I’m going to find two homes for you this very minute.
 At home, it’s going to be a convenient spot so when I head for the car you’ll be right there in my face.
-When I get out of the car losing_thingsafter I’ve driven somewhere, I’m going to choose a home for you in my purse where you’ll always go.”
+When I get out of the car after I’ve driven somewhere, I’m going to choose a home for you in my purse where you’ll always go.”

 Once you’ve established homes for the common things you tend to lose, the stories you’ve attached to them will help you practice using the new homes until they are second nature for you.
 Once you’ve considered yourself as a caregiver for your often lost items, leaving any of them in the wrong place would be like a mom leaving her toddler at the mall.